 Mangini is one of the oldest coffee places in Genoa and one of the best pastry shops in the city as well.
 It has a long history, which you can still feel in its old-style interiors.
-Enrica met us in front of its windows and, after briefly introducing herself to the group, she told us what makes such place so important: it’s a delicacy called Torta Zena.
+Enrica met us in front of its windows and, after briefly introducing herself to the group, she told us what makes this place so important: it’s a delicacy called Torta Zena.

-Such cake, which has a traditional square shape, is one of the most traditional Genoese sweets – and I did not know anything about it, shame on me!
+Such cake, which has a traditional round shape, is one of the most traditional Genoese sweets – and I did not know anything about it, shame on me!
 It is a multilayered sponge cake with a zabaglione filling (zabaglione is a cream made with egg yolks, sugar, and Marsala wine) and a lovely marzipan finish – it must be delicious!